 BYOB Paint Class

 Trust us when we say this – you do not have to be artistic to attend one of these.
 We can barely draw a stick figure and we actually find these classes really fun!
-We’ve been to a few different places, and the instructors are always engaging (They walk you through the entire painting.
-Seriously, it’s idiot proof.), the painting is laid back (Every canvas is intended to be different.), and drinking wine and having a good time are highly encouraged (There may or may not be drinking games).
+We’ve been to a few different places, and the instructors are always engaging (they walk you through the entire painting.), the painting is laid back (every canvas is intended to be different.), and drinking wine and having a good time are highly encouraged (there may or may not be drinking games).
 Pack up a few bottles of pinot, some snacks, and let them provide the rest.
 You’ll have a fun time learning who is the best (and worst) artist among your friends.

 A Glam Photo Session

 If you are planning a night out on the town, you better make sure you’re dressed the part.
 Gather your girlfriends for a glam session with professional hair stylists and makeup artists.
 Many offer on-site services and La Pomponnee Beauty Artisans even has a Beauté Mobile, a RV-turned-styling-station that offers hair, makeup, nails, mini facials, and even chair massages!
 They’ll have you all looking like a million bucks and ready to paint the town red.
 But before that, you have to document how good everyone looks.
 Hire your favorite photographer for some modern day Glamour Shots that you’ll cherish forever.

 Floral Arrangement Class